Lizzo: Everything about the controversy around the Special hitmaker

 “I was treated with such disrespect by her.
 I witnessed how arrogant and unkind she is.
 I was not protected and was thrown into a shitty situation with little support.
 My spirit said to run as fast as you f*****g can and I’m so grateful I trusted my gut.
 I felt gaslit and was deeply hurt but I’ve healed,” added Allison.

-“Reading these reports made me realize how dangerous of a situation it was,” she wrote, adding, “This kind of abuse of power happens far too often.
+“Reading these reports made me realise how dangerous of a situation it was,” she wrote, adding, “This kind of abuse of power happens far too often.
 Much love and support to the dancers.”